-An employee may be subject to termination if he or she is absent from work when he or she has exhausted all available paid or unpaid leave and no other approved leave is available or if it impacts the employee's performance or the department.
+An employee may be subject to termination if the employee is absent from work when they have exhausted all available paid or unpaid leave and no other approved leave is available or if it impacts the employee's performance or the department.
 The immediate supervisor or administrator may request a doctor's note for any absence at any time; however, it would not automatically qualify the absence as excused or approved.
 Special consideration may be given to first-year employees.